soen490Swapstreet/SwapStreet/.github/pull_request_template.md

   * [ ] I have added all necessary unit tests to demonstrate that my code functions as expected and is testable.
   * [ ] The code I'm asking a review for is working. **I understand that my PR will be rejected as-is otherwise.**
   * [ ] My code follows the conventions described in the `contribution guide`.
+  * [ ] My code adapts well to resizing of the page.

 * **Documentation** :
   * [ ]  I have updated the documentation (README) accordingly to my changes.